3:47 pm 5 notes

 6. We snuck into the art building with a blanket at midnight.
 We hid in a corridor.
 We both ended up crying.
 We admitted to being human in the most human of ways. / “Hurt me.
 Please.
 Break my heart,” was the plea.
 My heart broke.

 7. We lay on the sidewalk and watched the moon.
 The sky was a dome of black velvet, the moon a cut-out circle letting in the light.
-The whole town slept and the trees held their breath.
-They exhaled the wind.
+The whole town slept; the trees held their breath.
 All light was the absence of darkness.
 All presence was the absence of something else.

 8. We were the ghosts in a ghost town.